scylladb/scylladb/docs/architecture/anti-entropy/hinted-handoff.rst

 ScyllaDB Hinted Handoff
 ========================

-A typical write in Scylla works according to the scenarios described in our :doc:`Fault Tolerance documentation </architecture/architecture-fault-tolerance>`.
+A typical write in ScyllaDB works according to the scenarios described in our :doc:`Fault Tolerance documentation </architecture/architecture-fault-tolerance>`.

-But what happens when a write request is sent to a Scylla node that is unresponsive due to reasons including heavy write load on a node, network issues, or even hardware failure?
-To ensure availability and consistency, Scylla implements :term:`hinted handoff<Hinted Handoff>`.
+But what happens when a write request is sent to a ScyllaDB node that is unresponsive due to reasons including heavy write load on a node, network issues, or even hardware failure?
+To ensure availability and consistency, ScyllaDB implements :term:`hinted handoff<Hinted Handoff>`.

  :term:`Hint<Hint>` = target replica ID + :term:`mutation<Mutation>` data

-In other words, Scylla saves a copy of the writes intended for down nodes, and replays them to the nodes when they are up later.
+In other words, ScyllaDB saves a copy of the writes intended for down nodes, and replays them to the nodes when they are up later.
 Thus, the write operation flow, when a node is down, looks like this:

 1. The co-ordinator determines all the replica nodes;